PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 Not much, really:

 - **Churn rate** is the percentage of customers who **stop using** your product during a given period of time.

 - **Retention rate** is the percentage of **existing customers** who **continue using** your product.

 In other words, if you have 1,000 customers and 100 of them cancel their subscription, your monthly churn rate would be 10% and your retention rate would be 90%.
 That's it.

-Typically, "churn" and "customer churn" are used interchangeably, but there are numerous formulas for revenue churn/retention metrics – e.g. net revenue retention, gross revenue churn etc. I won't be covering them here, but [ADD LINK TO A GOOD SOURCE ON THE TOPIC].
+Typically, "churn" and "customer churn" are used interchangeably, but there are numerous formulas for revenue churn/retention metrics – e.g. net revenue retention, gross revenue churn etc. I won't be covering them here, but [this is a good intro](https://openviewpartners.com/blog/saas-metrics-cmrr-net-dollar-retention/) on the topic.

 Those are the basics, but there's more worth learning.
 Let's start with churn rate.